A Brief History

 Medical researchers are not exactly in agreement about the effects of DST, though those concerned with sunlight related problems, such as skin cancer and eyesight problems, generally opine that DST results in a higher exposure to unwanted UV rays by susceptible people.
 Other medial researchers claim the longer daylight hours result in increased exercise for the general public, hence increased health.
 The period of time directly related to the changing of the clocks is also claimed to result in a 10% increase in the risk of heart attacks.
 Supposedly the circadian rhythm disruption caused by the time change has physical consequences that last for weeks, but seriously, are all people so tied to a particular bedtime that an hour difference twice a year can throw them off so much?
 Heck, many folks go to sleep at different times on different nights, anyway, based on television shows, whether or not they have to go to school or work the next day, etc. What about holidays messing up someone’s circadian rhythm?
 The debate about DST goes on and on, with vehement arguments on both sides.

-Questions for Students (and others): Do you find the time change each Spring and Fall to be disruptive?
+Question for students (and subscribers): Do you find the time change each Spring and Fall to be disruptive?
 Do you look forward to DST each Spring?
 Would you vote for or against keeping DST?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!